MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 ## How Active Directory security groups work

-Groups are used to collect user accounts, computer accounts, and other groups into manageable units.
-Working with groups instead of with individual users helps simplify network maintenance and administration.
+Use groups to collect user accounts, computer accounts, and other groups into manageable units.
+Working with groups instead of with individual users helps you simplify network maintenance and administration.

 Active Directory has two types of groups:

-- **Distribution groups**: Used to create email distribution lists.

-- **Security groups**: Used to assign permissions to shared resources.
+- **Security groups**: Use to assign permissions to shared resources.

-### Distribution groups

-You can use distribution groups only to send email to collections of users by using an email application like Exchange Server.
-Distribution groups aren't security enabled, so you can't include them in discretionary access control lists (DACLs).
+- **Distribution groups**: Use to create email distribution lists.

 ### Security groups